HOME Kansai Wakayama Kumano Kodo, Shingu, Shirahama Kumano Sanzan: Explore Wakayama's 3 Sacred Shrines in the Land of the Gods

 ▲The black Yatagarasu [a mythical raven who aided Emperor Jimmu on his eastern expedition] post box and postcard tree

-The large sacred tree called Tarayo no Ki [a species of holly] has large leaves on which it is possible to scratch letters, and is thus called "the postcard tree" and "letter tree".
-One theory is that the Japanese word for "postcard", hagagaki, which literally means “writing on a leaf”, is derived from this tree.
+The large sacred tree, known as the Tarayo no Ki (a species of holly), has broad leaves on which you can scratch letters, earning it the names "postcard tree" and "letter tree."
+One theory suggests that the Japanese word for "postcard" (hagaki), which literally means “writing on a leaf,” is derived from this tree.

-You can actually post mail in this Yatagarasu post box.
-If you first go to the shrine office and say that you would like to mail something they will stamp the mail being sent with the phrase, “Sent from Kumano Hongu with sincerity.”
-Such a stamped letter would make a wonderful gift to a friend or to yourself.
+You can even send mail from this Yatagarasu post box.
+If you visit the shrine office and request to mail something, they will stamp it with the phrase, "Sent from Kumano Hongu with sincerity," making it a special keepsake or gift for a friend or yourself.

 ▲Small banners on which requests have been written pepper the main approach.
 They can be obtained at the shrine office after making a 500-yen offering.